 I’ve known all kinds of hippies in my life.
 When I was a kid some of the adults were the tail-end of the original hippies.
 And I’ve known country hippies and Deadhead hippies and later on Phish-head hippies, but my favorite hippies are European hippies and my favorite European hippie was Lumi Soto-Diaz.

 Lumi was from Murcia in Spain.
 She was short and cute and she would shift her weight back and forth with her legs together like she always needed to go to the bathroom.
 She had lived in tents following the olive harvest in Italy and squatted in abandoned flats in Paris and even tho’ she’d never gone to college she could speak five languages and dream in three of them.
 Her English was a weird mixture of Spanish accent with a little French plus reggae and American slang:

 I’ve never been a hippie.
 I don’t really like smoking pot, I don’t like the music or the clothes.
 And I’m not an in-the-moment guy.
 I’m not a go-with-the-flow guy.
 I’m a judger.
 I like to judge.
 So I’ve always kept hippies at a distance.

 But I was at this period in my life when I needed to make a change.
 I wanted to be a different person.
 So I got a new job bartending at a place on the corner.
-(For those who don’t live near the university the corner is a strip of stores and restaurants near the university.)
+(For those who don’t live in the Charlottesville area the corner is a strip of stores and restaurants near the university.)
 Bartending at the corner meant I had cash in pocket and there were new people around.
 And at the time there were a lot of hippies on the corner, cooking in restaurants and working at this one place delivering pizzas.
-I decided maybe these hippies are on to something.
+I decided maybe these hippies were on to something.
 Why am I never in the moment?
 Why do I never go with the flow?
 Who am I to judge?

 ‘Hand the peenis says, “Hhho man, you are trippeen.”’